chef/chef-web-docs/includes_api_push_jobs/includes_api_push_jobs_endpoint_jobs_output.rst

 providing the ``capture_output=true`` option when creating a job.

-If capture is enabled, then the client will capture both the stdout and the stderr channels of the command. he channel output will be sent back regardless of whether the command succeeded or failed.
+If capture is enabled, then the client will capture both the stdout and the stderr channels of the command.
+The channel output will be sent back regardless of whether the command succeeded or failed.
 It will be sent in raw form, including any terminating whitespace.
 If the command produced no output, then the value will be an empty string.

 The two channels are treated as a pair -- for a given ``<job, node>``, either both will appear, or neither will appear.